na9ort-poland/scoreboard/README.md

 Test: Try to update the score of a match that is not on the scoreboard. \
 Expected Result: An error or a message indicating that the match does not exist.

-### Scenario 2.3: Updating the score to an invalid value (e.g., negative scores).
-Test: Try to update a match score with negative values, like -1 - 2. \
-Expected Result: An error or a message indicating that the score values are invalid.

 ## Finishing a Match
-### Scenario 3.1: Finishing an existing match.
+### Scenario 3.1: Finishing all matches.
-Test: Finish a match between "Team A" and "Team B". \
+Test: Add and finish multiple matches. \
-Expected Result: The match should be removed from the scoreboard.
+Expected Result: All matches should be removed from the scoreboard.

 ### Scenario 3.2: Finishing a non-existent match.
 Test: Try to finish a match that does not exist on the scoreboard. \
 Expected Result: An error or a message indicating that the match does not exist.

-### Scenario 3.3: Finishing all matches.
-Test: Add and finish multiple matches. \
-Expected Result: All matches should be removed from the scoreboard.

 ## Getting a Summary of Matches in Progress
 ### Scenario 4.1: Retrieve the summary with no matches in progress.